projg2/python-guide/distutils.rst

 mapping entry points names to the relevant functions.

-For our purposes, we are only interested in entry points used to define wrapper scripts, the ``console_scripts`` group, as they are installed with the package itself.
+For our purposes, we are only interested in entry points used to define wrapper scripts, the ``console_scripts`` and ``gui_scripts`` groups, as they are installed with the package itself.
 As for plugin systems, it is reasonable to assume that the installed plugins are only meaningful to the package using them, and therefore that the package using them will depend on the appropriate metadata provider.

 Old versions of setuptools used to implement the script wrappers using ``pkg_resources`` package.
 Modern versions of setuptools use